 The Fort Worth Texas Society of Professional Engineers (TSPE) Chapter coordinates an annual chapter competition where 6th, 7th and 8th grade students challenge their mathematic skills.
 After several months of coaching, participating schools select students to compete individually or as part of a team in our local chapter competition.

-We are looking for volunteers for the 2018 Fort Worth MATHCOUNTS Chapter Competition.
+We are looking for volunteers for the 2019 Fort Worth MATHCOUNTS Chapter Competition.
 The Fort Worth Texas Society of Professional Engineers (TSPE) Chapter coordinates this annual chapter competition where 6th, 7th and 8th grade students challenge their mathematic skills.
 After several months of coaching, participating schools select students to compete individually or as part of a team in our local chapter competition.
-This year our chapter competition will be held at Tarrant County College Riverside Campus in Fort Worth on February 24, 2018.

 We need volunteers to help the event run smoothly on the day of the competition.
 Volunteers will help proctor & grade tests.
 The commitment time is around half of a day starting around 8:00 a.m.
 A light breakfast and lunch will be included.